-- 1 tablespoons unsalted butter at room temperature
+- 1 to 2 tablespoons unsalted butter (at room temperature)

-- 1 ⅓ cups grated or crumbled cheese see Fork in the Road notes
+- 1 ⅓ cups grated or crumbled cheese (or sliced cheese)

 - Spread one side of each slice of bread with the butter, dividing it equally.
 Place 2 slices on a cutting board, butter side down (a bit messy, yes), and layer 3 slices of cheese or sprinkle 2⁄3 cup of grated cheese on each slice of bread.
 If you are using more than one kind of cheese, divide the different kinds as you like between the sandwiches.
 Top the sandwiches with the remaining 2 slices of bread, butter side up.